- About Katanning SHS

 Trades Skills Centre

-GREAT SOUTHERN TRADES SKILLS CENTRE OPENING
+GREAT SOUTHERN TRADES SKILLS CENTRE

-The journey began in 2013 when the opportunity arose for Katanning Senior High School in conjunction with Gnowangerup, Kojonup and Wagin District High Schools, to apply for DEEWR Round 5 Federal funding to refurbish a current workshop facility to industry specifications.
+The Trades Skills Centre journey began in 2013 when the opportunity arose for Katanning Senior High School in conjunction with Gnowangerup, Kojonup and Wagin District High Schools, to apply for DEEWR Round 5 Federal funding to refurbish a current workshop facility to industry specifications.
 The Great Southern Trade Skills Centre proposal targeted improving Year 12 attainment and improving career options for students, in skills shortage areas with low socio economic schools being a priority in the funding arrangements.
 In August that year our application was successful and $2,000,000 was allocated for the project.